kgorgi/Distributed-Day-Trading-System/README.md

 -   Web Server 2: N/A (Docker Address)

 ## How to run
+- Set the correct access for the replica set key.
+`chmod 400 data-keyfile`
 - Build and run normally
 `make docker-teardown`
 `make docker-deploy-dev`